 The research training module runs over the Autumn and Spring Term.

-In the Spring Term, you'll complete your placement and two skills training modules.
+In the Spring Term, you'll complete Core Module II and a placement or your skills modules.

 The Public History placement (20 credits) is a unique opportunity to get hands-on experience working in the field and will help put what you've learned into practice.
 It takes place during the Spring Term.
 You can choose to work with a museum, archive, production company, historic house, or anything involving communicating the past to the public.
 This practical experience will help you to think critically and evaluate and contribute to public history projects.